-The volunteer program offers an opportunity for community members to serve others by assisting at Community and Family Services.
-Our volunteer coordinator can be reached at 905-723-7422 ext 221.
+The volunteer program offers an opportunity for community or church members to serve others by assisting at Community and Family Services or at the church.
+Our Food Bank/Thrift Store/Christmas volunteer coordinator can be reached at 905-723-7422 ext 221.
+For other volunteer choices contact the church office at 905-436-0011.
 Thanks so very much for considering being a volunteer and helping so many in need.

 - volunteers assist with sorting, checking date/quality, bagging, and distributing food.